samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

         '''
     )
     ```
-2. Modify the "py_modules" list, by adding the two modules ([autodock.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/autodock.py) and [main.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/main.py)) with our docking code from the previous subsection ([2.2](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#22-add-the-docking-code)): "autodock" and "main".
-This is where you
+2. Modify the "py_modules" list, by adding the two modules ([autodock.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-singularity/autodock.py) and [main.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-singularity/main.py)) with our docking code from the previous subsection ([2.2](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#22-add-the-docking-code)): "autodock" and "main".
+This is where you would add in any python modules you have written.
     ```
     py_modules=[
         'autodock',